Laura7089/dread-hunger-docker/README.md

 Dread Hunger is the property of Digital Confectioners; no credit is taken for the software in this image.

-[^1]: Unfortunately, because the Dread Hunger Team chose to distribute the server files using a client update rather than adding them as a separate app to steam, this image cannot automate downloading the server files with `steamcmd` and so a copy of the client or the server files within are required..
+[^1]: Unfortunately, because the Dread Hunger Team chose to distribute the server files using a client update rather than adding them as a separate app to steam, this image cannot automate downloading the server files with `steamcmd` and so a copy of the client or at least the server files within is required.
-  If this is incorrect, please open an issue.
+  If you know this is incorrect, please open an issue.
-[^2]: The game server is stateless so the `--rm` flag is safe and saves your container history.
+[^2]: The game server is stateless so the `--rm` flag is safe and keeps your container history clear.